sdavila210/e-commerce-back-end/README.md

   N/A

   ## Credits
-  Used Xpert Learning Assistant, used module 13 activities and mini project, and developer.mozilla.org (MDN) as resources to help create code.
+  Used Xpert Learning Assistant, used module 13 activities, referenced the mini project, and used developer.mozilla.org (MDN) as resources to help create code.
 Also referred to sequelize documentation, referenced Challenge 13 instructions to set up models, and referenced these links:
     https://sequelize.org/docs/v6/core-concepts/model-basics/
     https://sequelize.org/docs/v6/core-concepts/assocs/
     https://sequelize.org/docs/v7/models/defining-models/